AmadeoNoelsPXL/aquaponics/Documentation/L&A/LenaAschauerDocumentation.md

 <br>What is the connection to coffee?
 Espresso Light was the first version – changed how we design and build things because it’s so cheap.
 It’s the same price as the price of a coffee.

-**The Kit**<br>
-Take a look at our table.

-**Gateway setup log**<br>
-We started of by downloading the image for the raspberry pi which our professors provide for us.
-After some problems we were able to flash the image via the flashing software balena etcher to the rpi.
-Then we were able to connect the rpi with the wifi and so we had our own local network.

-It was also very exciting to set up our own IoTempower gateway.
-This will certainly help us in our project, since we want to work with a Raspberry Pi.
-However, we also had problems, because the flashing of the pi image to the SD card crashed every time.
-In the end it turned out that our wifi card was unfortunately broken.

-**Gateway service offered**<br>

-After that we took a look at the provided services.
-We have now access to IoTempower via a web browser.
-Via ioTempower we are able to use Node-RED and the Node-RED UI as well as the file-system of IoTempower and a documentation about everything.

 **Reflection:**<br>
 Today I got my first insight into working with IoT.
 I had nothing to do with it before.
 It was exciting to see the different components of a network and to learn about them.
 I didn't know there were so many different sensors and I'm impressed with what's possible.
 My teammates Josh, Kyle and Luthando were very helpful because they could explain some things to me and Amadeo in more detail since they have already worked with it.
 We worked together on the list and created a good overview of everything through it.
 The video about the Espresso Light and esp8266 was also very interesting.
 The video brought everything important to the point and you can take a lot from it.